Welcome to Diverse City

-Welcome to Diverse City is the second full-length studio album released by Christian rapper TobyMac.
+Welcome to Diverse City is the second studio album released by Christian rapper TobyMac.
 The songs on this album deal with racial tolerance in society and a desire to know God better.
 Several other Christian artists appear on this CD, including Bootsy Collins ("Diverse City"), Coffee from GRITS ("Hey Now"), DJ Maj (Several songs), Papa San ("Catchafire (Whoopsi-Daisy)"), Paul Wright ("Street Interlude"), Superchick ("Stories (Down to the Bottom)"), and T-Bone ("The Slam").

 TobyMac also reunites DC Talk on vocals in a remix of his song "Atmosphere", the last track of the album.
 The album has sold over 600,000 copies in the United States.